nuxodin/dump.js/README.md

 **depth:** number, how deep do you like to inspect the object?
 **order:** bool, alphabetical order of properties
 **inherited:** bool, show inherited properties
+**customRender:** a function that takes the current object and returns a string to show